adleywd/WhatsNextSeries/README.md

 ## How to setup the TheMovieDB api key

-* Duplicate the file `TheMovieDbSettings.Template.json` in the package `WhatsNextSeries.Services` and rename it to `TheMovieDbSettings.json`.
+* Duplicate the file `TheMovieDbSettings.Template.json` in the project `WhatsNextSeries` and rename it to `TheMovieDbSettings.json`.
+  * Keep the `TheMovieDbSettings.json` as embedded resource.

 * Inside the new file `TheMovieDbSettings.json`, replace the value of the property `api_key` with your own api key.